for your safety

 - Absolutely no horseplay on the lifts.

 Sunburst has the most diverse terrain of any ski and snowboarding hill around.
-Our Orange Oval hills help you build up your skillset so you can be confident in your abilities no matter where you ski or board.
+Our Terrain Park can help you build up your skillset so you can be confident in your abilities no matter where you ski or board.
 Here are some best practices for making the most out of our adventurous terrain:

 - Tubers must remain standing while riding up the conveyer lift.